• Terretta a month ago

 That's quite different.

-• Optimal_Persona 2 hours ago
+• Optimal_Persona a month ago

 As someone who has made lots of purchasing decisions for software (ERPs, Electronic Health Records, productivity tools) at places I've worked over the last 18 years: